-An annual Geneva trip is organised for MSc RFMS students to meet officials in the major international organisations relevant to their research.
+An Virtual Study Trip is organised for MSc RFMS and MSc MS students to meet officials in the major international organisations relevant to their research.
 Students on this pathway have many opportunities to undertake internships, including with the Norwegian Refugee Council, the National Organisation for Deported Migrants (Jamaica), the IOM and the East European Advice centre in London.

 Students from the pathway have taken posts in most of the major international migration bodies and leading think tanks and consultancies in the UK.